-Hambrick Village opens in the fall of 2012.
+Hambrick Village opened in the fall of 2012.
 It is townhouse style apartments set on Military Street.
-There are 14 townhouses as well as a common area building that lounge space, laundry facilities and stoves.
+There are 14 townhouses as well as a common area building that contains a lounge space, laundry facilities and stoves.
 Two of the townhouses are handicap accessible.
 Each townhouse:

 - Houses 6 residents

 - Has 3 bathrooms

 - Has a kitchenette with a sink, counter and full sized fridge

 Eligibility: All students are eligible to live in Hambrick Village.
 Priority will be given to upperclassmen students and to groups of six students.
 If spaces still exist after this method of placement is used, first year students may live in Hambrick Village.

 Meal Plan: Students residing in Hambrick Village are required to carry at least a 10 meal plan.

 Student Code of Conduct History: Students with more than one Student Code of Conduct violations occurring within the past twelve months or a history of more than three violations may not be eligible to live in Hambrick Village.
 Any subsequent Student Code of Conduction violations may result in immediate removal from the Hambrick Village.

 Application and Placement: Priority will be given to students who apply in groups of 6.
 Students who elect to study abroad after application will not be granted “squatter’s rights” and the space will become available to other students.
 The average GPA for each group will be calculated.
 The groups will then be rank ordered by group GPA and placed accordingly.
 Previous semester GPAs will be used to determine ranking.